-Most applications use TCP, and inherit TCP's congestion control mechanism which does a fair job of matching offered load to available capacity on whichever path was selected.
+Most applications use singlepath TCP, and inherit TCP's congestion control mechanism which does a fair job of matching offered load to available capacity on whichever path was selected.
 Recent research has shown there are benefits from tuning TCP for data center use, such as by reducing the minimum retransmit timeout[10], but the problem TCP solves remains unchanged.

-In proposing the use of Multipath TCP, we change the partitioning of the problem.
-Multipath TCP can establish multiple subflows across different paths between the same pair of endpoints for a single TCP connection.
-The key point is that by linking the congestion control dynamics on these multiple subflows, MP-TCP can explicitly move traffic away from the more congested paths and place it on the less congested paths.
+In proposing the use of MPTCP, we change the partitioning of the problem.
+MPTCP can establish multiple subflows across different paths between the same pair of endpoints for a single TCP connection.
+The key point is that by linking the congestion control dynamics on these multiple subflows,